rujuldwivedi/Data-Structures-and-Algorithms/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you'd like to add a new data structure, algorithm, or improve existing code, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to add a new data structure, algorithm, or improve existing code, please do.
 Your insights and expertise will make this repository even more valuable for the community.

 ## File Structure 🗂️